-The 2012 Bicycle and Pedestrian Plan utilized the sidewalk inventory, an analysis of trip generators, public input, and an intersection inventory to identify pedestrian needs.
+The 2019 Walk Bike River Region utilized the sidewalk inventory, an analysis of trip generators, public input, and an intersection inventory to identify pedestrian needs.
 A total of 391.3 miles of sidewalk was identified between the sidewalk inventory process and the public involvement process.
 Of this total, 55.9 miles were identified as needing rehabilitation and 335.4 miles as new sidewalk construction.
 The majority of the sidewalks identified are in the City of Montgomery because of both employment and residential density.
 Table 6.9 details the needed sidewalk projects by county.
 All City of Prattville projects are included in the Autauga County project listing.
-Additionally, 10.98 miles of sidewalk inventory and public input, as well as traditional issues like safety and connectivity.
-Figures 6.19 to 6.21 detail the proposed sidewalk projects for priorities 1, 2, and 3.
+Additionally, 10.98 miles of sidewalk projects were added in Amendment #1.
+The pedestrian projects were prioritized based upon the sidewalk inventory and public input, as well as traditional issues like safety and connectivity.
+Figures 6.19 to 6.21 detail the proposed sidewalk projects for priorities 1, 2, and 3, as defined in the previous plan.

-Total Miles New
+Total Miles Total Miles New

 Rehabilitation Construction

 0 48.97

 0 36.07

 55.93 250.32

 55.93 335.36

-0 0 55.93
+Rehabilitation 0 0 55.93